saswatijena/aws-dva-c02-notes/serverless-computing.md

     - Triggered by user requests like you can use api gateway to configure an http endpoint allowing you to trigger a function at any time using an http request

   - Lambda are created with an execution role, which can be allowed to get access to s3, dynamodb etc.

+  ### Lambda versioning
+    - $latest is the latest version
+    - use lambda versioning and aliases to point your applications to a specific version
+    - update your aliases when updating the code
+    - Weighted alias

   ## API Gateway
   - Provides an endpoint to your applications running in AWS